Monday, June 4, 2012

 8. When Macbeth agonizes over the possible killing of the king, which of these does he say?

 "He is my house guest; I should protect him."
-(I)
+(I) "Duncan's virtues will "plead like angels" " (II)

 "I am his kinsman and his subject" (III)